-A Brief Overview of Databases
+A Brief Overview of Database

-A database is a collection of some information that is stored over time in a structured format for retrieval at a later time.
-This is a vague definition, but by this definition, even a simple file system is an example of a database.
+In fact, this is a vague definition, but by this definition, even a simple file system is an example of a database.
 This is reasonably accurate.

 What Is SQL?